strangergwenn/EchoRAM/README.md

 # EchoRam

-EchoRam is a lightweight matchmaking service for connecting players together, without complex setup, database, or game-specific behaviour. **Not ready for any kind of use yet**.
+EchoRam is a lightweight matchmaking service for connecting players together, without complex setup, database, or game-specific behaviour - just build and run.
+It's perfect for indie games with cooperative multiplayer.

+**Not ready for any kind of use yet**.

-Features :
+Features

  * RAM-only database for string attributes (level name, player name, player skill, etc)
  * Attribute search (get player named foobar, etc)